robalb/my-website/astro-website/src/pages/posts/helloworld.md

 ---
 setup: |
-  import Layout from '../../layouts/BlogPost.astro'
+  import Layout from '../../layouts/BlogPost.astro' import a from '../../assets/posts/helloworld-generic-dark.png' import b from '../../assets/posts/helloworld-generic.png'
 title: Hello world!
 subtitle: An overview of the technologies i used to make this website, and where i stole the design from
 publishDate: 2022-06-10